© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Caer Rufeinig y Gaer is a scheduled monument protected by Cadw under reference BR001.
 View the official record →

-Caer Rufeinig y Gaer is a Roman fort located in Breconshire, Wales, dating to the Roman period of occupation in Britain.
+Caer Rufeinig y Gaer is a Roman auxiliary fort located in Breconshire, Wales, dating to the first and second centuries AD.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR001.

 Caer Rufeinig y Gaer dates from the roman period, and is classified as a fort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Caer Rufeinig y Gaer is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR001.